Antyos/ahk-scripts/README.md

-# ahk-scripts
+# AutoHotKey Scripts

-A compilation of my various AutoHotkey Scripts
+A collection of my various AutoHotkey Scripts

+Feel free to copy and paste from various scripts to build your own